activescaffold/active_scaffold/README.md

 If you have a `_form_association_record` partial view overrided, use `record` local variable instead of `form_association_record`.

-If you have code rendering `form_association_record` partial, the pass `record` local variable, or use `as: :record` if using render with collection key.
+If you have code rendering `form_association_record` partial, then pass `record` local variable, or use `as: :record` if using render with collection key.

 Configuration
 -------------